gkgaurav31/spring/06-auto-wire.md

 # AUTO-WIRE

-Using the `@Autowired` annotation, we mark an object’s property where we want Spring to inject a value from the context, and we mark this intention directly in the class that defines the object that needs the dependency.
+Using the `@Autowired` annotation, we mark an object's property where we want Spring to inject a value from the context, and we mark this intention directly in the class that defines the object that needs the dependency.

 There are mainly three ways how we can use `@Autowired` annotation: